aws/aws-cdk/design/external-references.md

 The method will return a deserialization context that's bound to the export name.
 Similarly to the serialization context, it will prefix all values read through `readString` with the export name, and so forth with `readObject`.

+As mentioned about, the default resolve type for imports is `Synthesis` (with strong-references).
+This means that the values returned by `readString` will be actual concrete values.
+If users opt-in to deploy-time resolution (by setting using `Deployment` resolve type), the values returned will be tokens.
+In some cases this would be fine, but there could be constructs that cannot deal with opaque values (i.e. if the value is an list of strings and needs to be deconstructed).
+In those cases (REQ8), constructs should invoke `readString` with `allowUnresolved: false` to indicate that this specific value cannot be a token.

 #### Export names

 AWS CloudFormation export names must be unique within an environment (account/region), and they will be formed by concatenating root `exportName` and all the keys that lead to a value in the serialization tree.